Xinglab/rPGA/README.md

 rPGA (RNA-seq Personal Genome Aligner)
 =======

-rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping
-personal transcriptomes to personal genomes .
+rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping personal transcriptomes to personal genomes.

 Requirements
 ------------